bdolly/paperTheme/README.md

 11. Activate your theme and check it out locally to make sure it's solid
 13. ```$ grunt deploy ``` <br>
     This grunt builds, git adds and commits your production theme, then runs git push origin master
+14. DRINK BEER! (or don't if you're straight edge, it's cool )